amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Onboarding/Introduction.md

   - Your probation objectives will be set.
   - High-level overview of our testing philosophy with our Test Lead.
 [Software Engineers]

 - ***Leads Additional***:
   - Arrange and book a 1-2-1 with each PM to gain an understanding of their business domain.
-  - A leads welcoming session will be arranged to introduce all the leads.
+  - A Leads welcoming session will be arranged to introduce all the Leads.
   - Introduction to the Department Objectives.

 ### 4. **Immersion**